chrismo/platform-ws-services/JOURNAL.md

 Ok ... have a working implementation, setup a free trial to verify via a unit test.
 I'm hardcoding the Service Key which needs to be in the settings, also want to flesh out the integration test to do this all the way through.

+### 2015 Dec 15

+I've decided to go with logging problems from the Transmitter, rather than returning anything to the Notifier.
+In real life, we'd need to consider the best way to error handle those things, Splunk notifications or whatever (yo dawg).
+Also, with PagerDuty seems it would be a good thing to have actual daily test notifications going to a sample alert, just to help make sure things haven't broken down without any notice.

+### 2015 Dec 16

+Actually, yesterday changed my mind to have Transmitter return a TransmitResult primarily for testing at this point.
+Production code ignores it, but it allows some better assertions.
+Got the tests cleaned up, also added code to skip PagerDuty if there's no setting configured.
+Need to do a proper integration test next.